Irish-C/learner_dashboard/README.md

 # Learner Information System Dashboard

 README-Updated: **2025-05-15**
+A Group Project for Big Data Analytics with Dash.

 ## Project Overview
-The Learner Information System Dashboard is a web-based application built using Python and the Dash framework.
+The **Learner Information System Dashboard** is a web-based application built using Python and the Dash framework.
 It provides a user-friendly interface for managing and visualizing learner information, offering features like dashboards, analytics, and customizable settings.

 ---
 ![Login Preview](assets/app_preview/login_prev.png)